maloo0/homebridge-shelly-consumption/README.md

 1. First you have to enter the user and password of your Shelly devices.
 You don't need to set these if authentication isn't activated on your Shelly devices.
 2. Next you can add devices by using the button *ADD SHELLY DEVICE*.
    Here you enter the values for the following attributes:
    - Name:  *Optional* Here you can enter a name for the device.
-This is the label, the accessory is appearing with in homekit later.
-The value can be changed later (In the plugin settings and also in Homekit).
+This is the label, the accessory is appearing with in HomeKit later.
+The value can be changed later (In the plugin settings and also in HomeKit).
    - IP-address:  Here you have to enter the IP address of the Shelly device.
    - Device type:  Select the device type of your device.
 Depending on this, the checkboxes below appear or disappear.
    - emeter channels:  Here you have to select which channels of the device should be used for this accessory.
-The selected channels will be summed up and the total consumption value will be provided to Homekit.
+The selected channels will be summed up and the total consumption value will be provided to HomeKit.
 So, in Homekit you will see one single brightness sensor accessory.
-     If you want to have the single channel consumption values separately in Homekit, you can add a further device selecting the appropriate channels.
+     If you want to have the single channel consumption values separately in HomeKit, you can add a further device selecting the appropriate channels.
 On this way you can add further accessories which summ up different channels.
 This makes it very flexible for you.
      Important for this: It only is possible to add devices with the same IP address and the same channel selection one time.
      An example for this is shown below: